 If you faithfully pay your loans, mortgage and credit cards each month, then you’ve probably received a call or letter from your bank with the news that you were pre-approved for a credit increase or a line of credit.

 But guess what?
-Turning down a pre-approved credit increase may actually hurt your credit score.
+Accepting a pre-approved credit increase may help your credit score.

-If you already have an account with a bank, and it pre-approves you for a credit increase or new line of credit, it’s typically because you are being recognized for being a good customer.
-By diligently paying off your card every month and staying on top of your current loans, your bank now trusts that you will pay them back if they increased your limit.
+If you already have an account with a bank, they may pre-approve you for a credit increase or a new line of credit, because they recognize you for being a good customer.
+By diligently paying off your card every month and staying on top of your current loans, your bank now trusts that you will pay them back if they increase your limit.